securitycloud/storm/README.md

 <i>Deploy to cluster:</i> compile, deploy and run project on storm with arguments.

+a) For topology KafkaSpout -> KafkaOnlyCounterBolt

+        scripts/deploy-to-cluster.sh cz.muni.fi.storm.TopologyKafkaCounter number_of_computers

-a) For topology kafka-producer to kafka-consumer:
+b) For topology kafka-producer to kafka-consumer:

  <b>number_of_computers</b> on which parallel run all this topology

         scripts/deploy-to-cluster.sh cz.muni.fi.storm.TopologyKafkaToKafkaAcking number_of_computers

-b) For topology kafka-producer to kafka-consumer with filtering:
+c) For topology kafka-producer to kafka-consumer with filtering:

         scripts/deploy-to-cluster.sh cz.muni.fi.storm.TopologyK2KFilter

-c) For topology kafka-producer to kafka-consumer with sliding window and counter:
+d) For topology kafka-producer to kafka-consumer with sliding window and counter:

         scripts/deploy-to-cluster.sh cz.muni.fi.storm.TopologyK2KWindowCount

-d) For topology source-file to target-file:
+e) For topology source-file to target-file:

  <b>source-file</b> read file must have read attribute